OpenTranslationBible/open-bible/en-GB/18.Job/md/job-03.md

 ## Job 3:10

-> because it did not shut the doors of my mother’s womb,
+> because it did not close the doors of my mother’s womb,
-> nor hide trouble from my eyes.
+> nor keep trouble away from my eyes.

 ---